amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 improving the source language.

-Though this obviously is not the only application of code writing code, to me it's been a Holy Grail of all the techniques we reviewed so far: extend the language to make it more powerful, easier to use, more adopted to the problem domain.
+Though this obviously is not the only application of code writing code, to me it’s been a Holy Grail of all the techniques we reviewed so far: extend the language to make it more powerful, easier to use, more adopted to the problem domain.